mos29/ARDUINO/README.md

 # NRF24L01 with ARDUINO
 nrf24L01 interfacing with Arduino Uno
-Download and Include the Library given below https://github.com/nRF24/RF24
+Download and Include the Library https://github.com/nRF24/RF24